thin-edge/thin-edge.io/design/thin-edge-core.md

 ```

 The key points to be highlighted are that:
-* To connect to thin-edge via MQTT, a component is not required to follow this design, not even to be written in Rust.
+* An MQTT-bases component is not required to follow this design, not even to be written in Rust.
-* The mapper and the agent provided by thin-edge out of the box can be used without any modifications.
+* The executables provided by thin-edge out of the box are MQTT-based components,
+  built as an assemblage of Rust actors.
+They can be used without any modifications.
-* Building a tuned mapper or agent requires a Rust compiler but not a deep expertise in Rust.
+* Building a tuned thin-edge executable requires a Rust compiler but not a deep expertise in Rust.
-  What has to be done is mostly to list the plugins to be included and to connect message producers and consumers.
+  What has to be done is mostly to list the actors to be included and to connect message producers and consumers.